 How much will it cost?

 If you are on a tight budget, you might be tempted to opt for a free VPN.
 But be aware that you will pay in other ways for these services.

 They could pose a security threat to you, inject malware or adware onto your devices or worse.
-Their service is almost certain to be substandard.
+A freebie VPN service is almost certain to be substandard.

-A premium VPN will only cost you a few pounds or dollars a month but it will deliver a high-quality service that is also secure and private.
+A premium VPN will only cost you a few pounds or dollars a month which is cheap when your privacy is at stake, plus it will deliver a high-quality service that is also secure and private.

 Uses of VPN

 VPNs can be used for a lot more than just keeping your data private and secure online.